Stress and its impact on mental health: Strategies for effective stress management

 One effective way to practice mindfulness is through breath awareness meditation.

-Start by finding a comfortable seated position in a quiet free from distractions.
+Start by finding a comfortable seated position in a quiet environment free from distractions.

 Close your eyes or maintain a soft gaze, then begin taking slow, deep breaths while focusing on the sensation of air entering and leaving your body.